-Appendix A: List of Terms/Acronyms
+Appendix A: List of Terms/Abbreviations

-Term/Acronym Definition AD/CVD Antidumping and Countervailing Duty A "Y" indicates that the protesting party requested further review of the protest in the event that the Application for Further Review (AFR) center of excellence and expertise/port denies the Requested protest in whole or in part.
-AFR Request Date The date that the AFR was requested CBP U.S. Customs and Border Protection DHS U.S. Department of Homeland Security Entry Date Date of entry of the merchandise covered by the bill FOUO/LES For Official Use Only/Law Enforcement Sensitive FY Fiscal Year Liquidation Date Date of liquidation of the entry associated with the bill SEB Single Entry Bond SEB Amount The dollar limit of potential liability for the surety for the single entry covered by the bond, as indicated by the Automated Commercial System Protest Filing Date The date that a protest was filed with CBP pursuant to 19 CFR Part 174 Protest Status DN - protest denied; PD - protest partly denied; SP - protest suspended, a final decision is pending; AP - protest approved; OP - protest open, a final decision is pending SEB Single Entry Bond Summons Date The date indicated on the summons received from the court, if an action was filed in the U.S. Court of International Trade to dispute the denial of the protest If a number appears in this field, the protestant has filed a summons in the U.S. Court of International Summons Nbr Trade regarding the entry and protest in question.
-Write-Off Schedule Nbr The existence of a number in this field indicates that the debt is scheduled for termination of collection and write-off (however, the debt has not necessarily been discharged formally as of this time).
+Term/Abbreviation Definition AD/CVD Antidumping and Countervailing Duty Application for Further Review A "Y" indicates that the protesting party (AFR) Requested requested further review of the protest in the event that the center of excellence and expertise/port denies the protest in whole or in part.
+CBP U.S. Customs and Border Protection Continuous Bond Amount (Annual) The dollar limit of potential liability (annually) for the surety in connection with entries covered by the continuous bond Please note that many entries in Appendix B are secured by the same continuous bond, within the same annual period.
+For all such entries secured by the same continuous bond and annual period, CBP may recover only once up to the limit of liability of the bond.
+Continuous Bond Nbr The unique number assigned to a continuous bond Dita by CBP DHS U.S. Department of Homeland Security Entry Date Date of entry of the merchandise covered by the FOUO/LES bill For Official Use Only/Law Enforcement Sensitive FY FY For Official Use Only/Law Enforcement Sensitive Fiscal Year Liquidation Date Date of liquidation of the entry associated with Liquidation Date the bill SEB Single Entry Bond or Single Transaction Bond SEB Amount The dollar limit of potential liability for the surety SEB / Infodit for the single entry covered by the bond, as indicated by the Automated Commercial System Protest Received Date The date that a protest was received with CBP pursuant to 19 CFR Part 174 Protest Status DN - protest denied; PD - protest partly denied; SP - protest suspended, a final decision is pending; AP - protest approved; OP - protest open, a final decision is pending

+Term/Abbreviation Definition Summons Date The date indicated on the summons received from the court, if an action was filed in the U.S. Court of International Trade to dispute the denial of the protest Summons Nbr If a number appears in this field, the protestant has filed a summons in the U.S. Court of International Trade regarding the entry and protest in question.
+U.S.C.
+U.S. Code Write-Off Schedule Nbr The existence of a number in this field indicates that the debt is scheduled for termination of collection and write-off (however, the debt has not necessarily been discharged formally as of this time).